 How do organisms interact with their environment?
 Become a scientist and discover wild pond life.
 Prepare microscope slides with pond water to detect protists, animals, plant matter, and bacteria.

 Pico's Puppet Palace - Thursday, August 1 from 10:30 AM to 11:30 AM

 Be prepared to imagine new possibilities with Pico and his friends in the Story of the Golden Lagoon.
 Please join us for this amazing Puppet Show with live music and audience participation.
+Drop-in.